All Episodes

 It's a brand new organic bamboo fabric that just came out just a few weeks old.

-Did you plan to wear something like this and you're just waiting to find the fabric?
+Did you plan to wear something like this and you just were waiting to find the fabric?

 Or was this just luck?

-I was really trying to either wear vintage to go with the recycling theme or to wear something organic.
+I was really trying to either wear vintage to go with the recycling team or to wear something organic.

 Bamboo fabric now, ladies and gentlemen.

-You know, the panda bears, we're already we're already crowding them out with their diet with all the bamboo steamers that are out there now.
+You know, the Panda Bears, we're already crowding them out with their diet with all the bamboo steamers that are out there.

-If they're gonna use bamboo and put it on women's clothes, uh it's gonna cause a shortage of the primary food stuff of pandas.
+Now, if they're going to use bamboo and put it on women's clothes, it's going to cause a shortage of the primary food stuff of pandas.

-But this is all this stuff, and I'm just my head spinning.
+But this is, I'm watching all this stuff, and I'm just my head's spinning.

-But the the greatest part of the night was when all those idiotic little tapes of advice were showing up behind Ms. Melissa Etheridge warbling this stupid tune.
+But the greatest part of the night was when all those idiotic little tapes of advice were showing up behind Melissa Etheridge warbling this stupid tune.

 Mike in Pittsburgh, you're next on the EIB network.